Mariame Clément: Life and career

 Clément made her debut at the Salzburg Festival in 2024, directing Offenbach's Les contes d'Hoffmann, with Benjamin Bernheim in the title role and the Vienna Philharmonic conducted by Marc Minkowski.
 She directed Mozart's Così fan tutte for the opening performance of the 2025/26 season at the Oper Frankfurt, conducted by Thomas Guggeis, with Teona Todua as Fiordiligi and Kelsey Lauritano as Dorabella.
-The reviewer from the Frankfurter Allgemeine Zeitung reported that Clément opened, during the overture, with a scene of a contemporary double wedding that froze as a tableau at the point when Fiordiligi was supposed to sign the contract.
-The stage action returned to that moment near the end of the performance, and following the emotional turmoil between the four protagonists.
-Those four then dismissed the guests and partied alone.
+The reviewer from the Frankfurter Allgemeine Zeitung reported that Clément opened, during the overture, with a scene of a contemporary double wedding that froze as a tableau at the point when Fiordiligi was supposed to sign the contract (i.e. the onstage actors suddenly assumed a still and silent pose, such that they resembled a sculpted group or tableau, representing stopped or frozen time).
+The wedding scene's stage action returned to that moment near the end of the performance, and following the emotional turmoil between the four protagonists.
+With the wedding scene revived, the two wedding couples then dismissed the guests, and partied alone.
 The reviewer noted Clément's subtle shaping of the characters and their interactions.

 Clément is married; she has lived in Berlin and then returned to Paris.